-2023 Compensation Table
+2024 Compensation Table

-The following table sets forth the aggregate compensation from the HIT to each of the three highest paid officers of the HIT and to all Trustees of the HIT for the 2023 fiscal year.
-The HIT is a single, self-managed fund, and as of December 31, 2023, its staff included 41 employees.
-Therefore, in addition to those individuals identified in the table below, the HIT had 36 other employees who earned aggregate compensation exceeding \$60,000 during the 2023 fiscal year.
+The following table sets forth the aggregate compensation from the HIT to each of the three highest paid officers of the HIT and to all Trustees of the HIT for the 2024 fiscal year.
+The HIT is a single, self-managed fund, and as of December 31, 2024, its staff included 41 employees.
+Therefore, in addition to those individuals identified in the table below, the HIT had 35 other employees who earned aggregate compensation exceeding \$60,000 during the 2024 fiscal year.

-Name of Person, Position Aggregate Compensation From HIT Pension or Retirement Benefits Accrued in HIT Expenses Estimated Annual Benefits Upon Retirement Total Compensation Paid to Trustees Chang Suh Chief Executive Officer and Chief Investment Officer \$912,015 \$85,600 \$188,394 Not applicable Theodore S. Chandler Senior Managing Director- Strategic Initiatives 478,924 85,600 109,651 Not applicable
+Name of Person, Position Aggregate Compensation From HIT Pension or Retirement Benefits Accrued in HIT Expenses Estimated Annual Benefits Upon Retirement 1 Total Compensation Paid to Trustees Chang Suh 2 Chief Executive Officer and Chief Investment Officer \$973,834 \$89,200 \$189,801 Not applicable

-The estimated annual benefits payable upon retirement at normal retirement age to the executive officers of the HIT are determined primarily by a formula based on final average salary and years of service and assume that the officers retire at ages that are consistent with IRS requirements.
+1 The estimated annual benefits payable upon retirement at normal retirement age to the executive officers and staff of the HIT are determined primarily by a formula based on final average salary and years of service and assume that the officers retire at ages that are consistent with IRS requirements.
 See "STAFF RETIREMENT PLAN" below.

-Aggregate HIT compensation includes \$30,000 of deferred compensation in 2023 under the 401 (k) Plan, and excludes amounts contributed to the Staff Retirement Plan on Mr. Suh's behalf.
-Pension or Retirement Benefits as Part of HIT Expenses includes \$6,400 of matching funds paid by the HIT into the 401(k) Plan and \$79,200 contributed to the Staff Retirement Plan in 2023 on Mr. Suh's behalf.
-The total amount deferred by Mr. Suh as of December 31, 2023 under the 401(k) Plan, including interest and HIT matching, is \$1,752,155.
-No amounts were paid or distributed from the 401(k) Plan for Mr. Suh in 2023.
-Aggregate HIT compensation does not include accrued, but unpaid, benefits for fiscal year 2023 under a Nonqualified Deferred Compensation Arrangement ("NDCA") in the amount of \$350,004.
-No amounts were paid or distributed under the NDCA in 2023.
-Pursuant to the NDCA, provided that Mr. Suh remains in his current position with the HIT, Mr. Suh will accrue an additional \$350,004 per year through December 31, 2026, at which time Mr. Suh would receive a lump sum payment of the total amount accrued under the NDCA, which would be \$2,650,000.
-Under the terms of the NDCA, Mr. Suh would receive the amount that has been accrued to date upon his separation from the HIT if that occurs prior to the final payout payable as of December 31, 2026.
+2 Aggregate HIT compensation includes \$30,500 of deferred compensation in 2024 under the 401(k) Plan, and excludes amounts contributed to the Staff Retirement Plan and a Nonqualified Deferred Compensation Arrangement ("NDCA") on Mr. Suh's behalf.
+Retirement Benefits as Part of HIT Expenses includes \$6,400 of matching funds paid by the HIT into the 401(k) Plan, \$82,800 contributed to the Staff Retirement Plan and \$350,004 contributed to the NDCA on Mr. Suh's behalf.
+The total amount deferred by Mr. Suh as of December 31, 2024 under the 401(k) Plan, including interest and HIT matching, is \$2,119,512.
+No amounts were paid or distributed from the 401(k) Plan or the NDCA for Mr. Suh in 2024.
+Pursuant to the NDCA, provided that Mr. Suh remains in his current position with the HIT, Mr. Suh will accrue an additional\$350,004 per year through December 31, 2026, at which time Mr. Suh would receive a lump sum payment of the total amount accrued under the NDCA, which would be \$2,650,000.